f5devcentral/kojot-acme/README.md

 <!-- ### ${\textbf{\color{blue}Installation\ and\ Configuration}}$ --->
 ${\LARGE{\textnormal{\textbf{\color{blue}Installation\ and\ Configuration}}}}$

 Installation to the BIG-IP is simple.
-The only constraint is that the certificate objects installed on the BIG-IP **must** be named after the certificate subject name.
+The only constraint is that the certificate objects installed on the BIG-IP **must** be named after the certificate subject name (unless the --alias flag is used).
 For example, if the certificate subject name is ```www.foo.com```, then the installed certificate and key must also be named ```www.foo.com```.
 Certificate automation is predicated on this naming construct.
 To install the utility functions to the BIG-IP:

 <br />